markh-de/KiVar/README.md

 ##### Purpose

-Each Choice must have a unique name withing its Aspect scope.
+Each Choice must have a unique name within its Aspect scope.
 This name can be any string.

 For referring to a Choice name, **Choice Identifiers** are used.
-They are basically the same as the name itself, but <!-- TODO link --> rules for quoting and escaping of special characters apply.
+They are basically the same as the name itself, but rules for [quoting and escaping](#quoting-and-escaping) of special characters apply.
 Choice Identifiers are **case-sensitive**.

-Whether the mention of a Choice Identifier implicitly declares the Choice in its Aspect depends on the scope in which the identifier is used: In [Base Scope](#base), expressions can declare (new) choice identifiers, while in [Auxiliary Scope](#aux), expressions can only refer to Choice Identifiers declared in [Base Scope](#base) (in the same or another component).
+Whether the mention of a Choice Identifier implicitly declares the Choice in its Aspect context depends on the scope in which the identifier is used:
+In [Base Scope](#base), expressions can declare (new) choice identifiers, while in [Auxiliary Scope](#aux), expressions can only refer to Choice Identifiers declared in [Base Scope](#base) (in the same or another component).

-The special Choice Identifier `*` is used for specifying default content and attributes to be applied to Choices not explicitly listed in the corresponding component.
+The special Choice Identifier `*` is used for specifying default Content and Properties to be applied to Choices not explicitly listed in the corresponding assignment.
 Refer to the [Default Choices](#default-choices) section below for details.

 ##### Declaration and Definition